Characters: The Dresden Files The Fae

 - Pint-Sized Powerhouse: Eldest Gruff can swat bearers of fallen angels like uppity pixies and has killed three members of the Senior Council in duels over the years.
 He's five foot three, at most.

 - Sorting Algorithm of Evil: Each "wave" of gruffs is significantly smarter and tougher.

 - Worthy Opponent: The Eldest Gruff, a being who has killed three Senior Council members and has their purple stoles as trophies on him sees Harry as one for his genius in outwitting some of the strongest Sidhe.

-- This honestly helps Harry in the long run as his counseling was the only thing that prevented Titania from killing Harry.
+- This honestly helps Harry in the long run as his years of wise counsel was the only thing that prevented Titania from killing Harry.